robfatland/othermathclub/sphinx42.md

 ```

-The other code is the information for the riddles; which I recreate here in redacted form.
-The idea
+The other code file is `riddles.py` containing of course the information for the riddles.
-is to create a dictionary where the key is the riddle ID and the value is a tuple of 3 values: A
+I have given the code below in redacted form.
+The idea is to set up a dictionary `riddles` where the
+key is the riddle ID and the value is a tuple:

-prompt (stating the riddle), the correct solution, and a correct guess response message.
-The latter
+- A prompt (stating the riddle)
+- The correct solution
+- A correct-guess response message

-is intended to pass the User along to the next riddle.
+The response message passes the User along to the next riddle.

 ```
 riddles = {
-    "1": ("I would like text",
+    "1": ("I would like ...text...",
-          "text",
+          "answer",
           "Right on!
-You have passed on to try riddle 101."), "101": ("What is the text?",
+You have passed on to try riddle 101."), "101": ("What is the ...text...?",
-            "text",
+            "answer",
             "Excellent!
-Now you can try riddle 'halfway'"), "halfway": ("Where does text?",
+Now you can try riddle 'halfway'"), "halfway": ("Where does ...text...?",
-                  "text",
+                  "answer",
                   "We text.
-You can now attempt the riddle called 'chaos'."), "chaos": ("In the chaos game what is text?", "text",
+You can now attempt the riddle called 'chaos'."), "chaos": ("In the chaos game what is ...text...?", "answer",
               "Very nice!
-Now finally try riddle 42."), "42": ("What is text?",
+Now finally try riddle 42."), "42": ("What is ...text...?",
-           "text",
+           "answer",
            "congratulations, you have completed the sphinx42 game.")
 }
 ```